An Atypical Path to a Career in Science| March 10, 2020

 I have always been very passionate about science.
 I especially love animals and helping people.
 Growing up, I wanted to be a scientist working to help people with cancer.
 I think it is critical to recognise the real people who we are helping – they are more than just patients who have cancer.
 The route to my aspiration was not going to be as straightforward as I thought.

-One day 10 years ago – I was 18 – I went to my first morning class at Richard Hale School, Hertford.
+One day almost 11 years ago – I was 18 – I went to my first morning class at Richard Hale School in Hertford.
 It was English literature – one of my favorite subjects after biology.
 It was going to be our A Level exams the following week, and I had a place at Swansea University, the year after, where I was planning to study Biology.
 During that class, I was supposed to be reading aloud from a book for the revision class.
 But I realized I couldn’t speak at all.

 I was lucky that I was not alone at the time.
 My teacher and my peers recognised the signs of a stroke (FAST – Facial weakness, Arm weakness, Speech problems and Time to call 999).
 I went to the hospital straight away.